 Although life may beat us down enough to make us believe we are a little below ordinary, and packing a simple cardboard box may feel like a mundane task, all that we see as ordinary could be a first step into wonder.
-Like children tearing open boxes, we can look beyond the cardboard and find joy in the treasure God has waiting for us.
-It may be a conversation, a song on the radio, or a meal at the table, but God wants us to experience Him in the everyday, even in ordinary things like a cardboard box.
+Like children tearing open boxes, we can look beyond the cardboard of life and find joy in the treasures God has waiting for us.
+It may be a conversation, a song on the radio, or a meal at the table, but God wants us to experience Him in the everyday, even in something as ordinary as a shoebox.

 That’s all for today!
 Thanks for reading.
 Do you like these stories?
 A great way you could show your appreciation is by sharing this one with someone else who might enjoy them.
 Or did someone share this with you?
 Sign up here to get a story like this one twice a month.
 Thank you for your support!